Caldarie/flutter_tflite_audio/README.md

 ## Rough guide on the parameters

   * numThreads -  Higher threads will reduce inferenceTime.
-However, cpu usage will be higher.
+However, will utilise the more cpu resource.

-  * numOfInferences - determines how many times you want to repeat the inference.
+  * numOfInferences - determines how many times you want to repeat the inference per recording.

   * sampleRate - A higher sample rate will improve accuracy.
 Recommened values are 16000, 22050, 44100